Gail Miller (businesswoman): Education

+In 2007, Miller and her husband founded the Driven 2 Teach program.
+This program, which is also funded by Zions Bank, takes primary and secondary school history teachers on trips to historic sites throughout the United States.

 Miller supported a state law in Utah to provide menstruation products to students free of charge.
 She donated $50,000 to SisterGoods, a group working on this issue.
 In early 2022, the Miller family foundation agreed to fund the distribution of period products in public schools, in partnership with the Andrus Family Foundation.

-Miller donated $500,000 to create centers to help homeless students in public schools.